krzysz00/singl/README.md

    can assign arguments at any time, with the statement `$A|!`
  * `` (`^C`) Comment markers
  * `(xyzab)` Group markers.
-Code between them is parsed, then evaluated unless at the end of something that groups, like assignment.
+Code between them is parsed, then evaluated unless there are no possible arguments after the group, like in assignment.
 The last value in the group is returned as the value of the group.
  * `?txy` If `t` is 0, then evaluate `x` and discard `y`.
    Otherwise, discard `x` and evaluate `y`.
  * `,txy` See `?` but test `t <= 0`, not `t = 0`.
  * `~tx`.
 Evaluate `t`.
 Evaluate `x` if `t ≠ 0`.
  * No numeric literals.
-You'll be using `&A = 64` and friends.
+You'll be using `@A = 64` and friends.

 Parsing and evaluation proceeds left-to-right.
 Precedence (high-to-low)